400 Voices

 Equity in Education

-Web app that collects all the information parents need to learn about the Road to College.
-It also includes several themes of interest to parents such as How to open a bank account, How to prepare a family budget, How to start a business.
+Is an online library that offers information that parents need to learn about the Road to Community College.
+It also includes several themes of interest to parents such as how to open a bank account, how to prepare a family budget, how to start a business.
 Go to PACTMOVIL

 Importance of Road to College